Dvlce/PPA-calculator/README.md

-ATTENZIONE SOLO VERSIONE ITALIANO PER ORA!!!
-VERSIONI FUTURE AVRANNO SUPPORTO MULTI LINGUE:

-ITALIANO
-INGLESE
-TEDESCO
-SPAGNOLO
+# 📊 PPA Advanced System Suite v1.2.0 f 🚀

+**app by Dvlce**
+**design and UI / bug fix Gemini AI**

+Welcome to the PPA Advanced System Suite!
+This console application combines powerful financial calculation tools to help you manage and project your investments and track your daily financial performance.

+## Core Modules:

-📈 **Advanced PPA: Stock Passive Profit Calculator (4 Weeks)** 📊
+### 1. 📈 PPA Calculator: Stock Passive Profit Projection

-This tool allows you to easily and intuitively calculate the potential profit or loss of your stock investment over a 4-week horizon (approximately one month).
-Enter the key data and discover how your investments might evolve!
+This tool allows you to easily and intuitively calculate the potential profit or loss of your stock investment.
+Enter key data such as initial price, weekly percentage change, units purchased, and analyst estimates to see how your investments might evolve over various periods.

-**Current Features:**
+### 2. 💰 Data Register: Daily Performance & Balance Tracker
+Track your daily financial performance and maintain a running total balance.
+Start by entering your initial balance (e.g., from your salary), then log your net gains or losses each day.
+The system provides weekly and monthly summaries of your net performance.

+## Current Features (Suite V.1.2.0 f - Final - May 2025):

+* **Unified Suite:** Merged PPA Calculator & Data Register into a single application.
+* **Main Menu Navigation:** Easy-to-use main menu to access different modules.
+* **English Language & USD Currency:** Full application interface and calculations are in English using USD.
+* **Pixel Art Titles:** Enhanced visual appeal with custom pixel art titles for main sections.
+* **PPA Calculator Enhancements:**
-* **V.1.0.0 - Base Version:** Calculates weekly profit with basic input.
-No reinvestment management.
+    * Calculates weekly profit with options for reinvestment.
-* **V.1.0.1 - Reinvestment & Periodicity:** Ability to reinvest profits.
-Displays results in monthly, quarterly, and annual tables. 🔄🗓️
+    * Displays results in short-term weekly, 1-month, 3-month, and 1-year projections. 🔄🗓️
-* **V.1.0.2 - Analyst Scenarios + Real Profit:** Estimates net profit in Euros (€) based on market scenarios (Low, Medium, High) provided by analysts. 📉📊📈
+    * Estimates net profit in USD based on market scenarios (Low, Medium, High). 📉📊📈
-* **V.1.0.3 - UI Improvement & Code Structure:** Clearer and more intuitive user interface.
-Code reorganized for better readability and more robust input management. ✨💻
-* **V.1.1.0a - RGB Title Animation & Vertical Histogram:** A touch of color with an RGB animation on the title at startup.
-Added a vertical histogram to visualize weekly profit (positive values only). 🌈📊

----

-**🚀 Coming Soon:**

-**V.1.1.1f - Pre-final version without bugs and all necessary features**
+    * Animated title and loading spinner for calculations. 🌈⚙️
+    * Ensured all results are fully displayed before prompting to return to the menu.
+* **Data Register Enhancements:**
+    * **Running Balance:** Your initial balance (e.g., salary) acts as a running base, updated by daily entries.
+    * **Daily Net Performance Entry:** Input your net financial gain or loss for the day.
+    * **Animated Confirmation:** After each entry, a 2-second loading animation plays, followed by a detailed confirmation: `MM/DD/YYYY USD: +XX.XX - New Balance: $YYYY.YY`.
+    * **File Storage:** All data (initial balance, daily records) is saved locally to `dataregister_data.txt`.
+    * **Weekly & Monthly Net Reports:** View summaries of your net performance for the current week and month.
+* **Main Menu Status Update:**
+    * Displays a status line (in blue) if Data Register has been updated during the session: `Data Updated!
+Last Entry: MM/DD/YYYY (Net: +$XX.XX).
+Current Balance: $YYYY.YY`.
+* **Versions Section:**
+    * Dedicated menu option to view the detailed application version history.
+    * Requires explicit user input (typing "1") to return to the main menu from the versions screen.
+* **Delete Data Utility:**
+    * Safely reset all Data Register entries by deleting the `dataregister_data.txt` file after user confirmation.

 ---

 ⚠️ **FUTURE UPDATES WILL BE COMMUNICATED HERE IF THEY ARE CURRENTLY UNDER DEVELOPMENT OR IF A DATE HAS BEEN SET TO START WORKING ON THEM!** 🛠️🗓️